-What exactly is Right Intention?
+What Exactly is Right Intention?

 Right Intention (samyak saṃkalpa), also known as Right Thought or Right Resolve, is the second step on the Noble Eightfold Path in Buddhism.
 This path is a core teaching in Buddhism, guiding practitioners towards the cessation of suffering (dukkha) and the attainment of enlightenment.